 - Cox proportional hazard analysis was used to estimate the relative risk (RR) for mortality

 - To address confounding, a stepwise variable selection to include covariates to the model was done.
-The final model included: age, education, marital status, family history of cancer, race, body mass index, smoking history and smoking status, total energy intake, alcohol intake, vitamin supplement use, fruit consumption, vegetable consumption and menopause hormone therapy use for women
+The final model included: age, education, marital status, family history of cancer, race, BMI, smoking history and smoking status, total energy intake, alcohol intake, vitamin supplement use, fruit consumption, vegetable consumption and menopausal hormone therapy use for women

 - To test the relation between meat intake and mortality by smoking status, median values of each quintile were used to test for linear trend with two-sided P-values